bfzli/mac-os-but-for-web/README.md

 # MacOS but for Web

-All the resources used in this project are owned by Apple and taken from Internet.
-This website was built for educational purposes licensed as MIT.
+This is Big Sur version of Apple cloned for web so you can open with a Browser, in future with be enriched with updates.

+## License
+This project and all it's sources are licensed as Open Source (MIT), and it can be used for almost all purposes, except evil.